nlt-python/youth_behavioral_risk/README.md

 ## Motivation and Objective:

 This project used machine learning models to predict youth behavior, specifically risk of 'considering suicide' and  (***MAYBE...
 TBD, PLACEHOLDER FOR NOW***) propensity for obesity as a function of various youth characteristics and other behavior.
-Models were derived from responses provided to the CDC survey on Youth Risk Behavior (YRBS).
+Models were derived from responses provided to a cross-sectional CDC survey on Youth Risk Behavior (YRBS).
 An interactive website was created using the best performing model to provide awareness on the topic to youth and their parents.